 In this reactjs tutorial, we will discuss how to fix an error, error TS1192: Module has no default export.
-The solution will fix the below type of error:

 error TS1192: Module has no default export